-But you could take on the challenge and get your head round the two differnt ways of saying “You’re” in Spanish.
+You could take on the challenge and get your head round the two different ways of saying “You’re” in Spanish.

 But once you get the idea, it´s pretty simple really.

 If all languages were so simple, then EVERYONE would be learning them, right?

 In a previous post, Patterns(2), we looked at how to say “You’re” in Spanish, when describing someone’s, nationality, personal character traits, or some other permanent quality of a person.